 GirlStrength is a social justice violence prevention program.
 We understand that the root cause of sexual or gendered violence is oppression.
 Oppression occurs when there is unequal access to resources making marginalized or underrepresented communities more vulnerable to violence.
 The program addresses the entire continuum of gendered violence from sexism to sexual harassment or unwanted attention, to coercing someone into sex, sexual assault and rape.
 We believe everyone plays a role in ending violence in our society, but the only person who can truly prevent sexual violence from occurring is the perpetrator.
 We remind students that violence is a choice.

 All classes are trauma-informed and emotionally safe for survivors of violence.
-The curriculum can be taught over 9 or 18 sessions depending on the needs of the organization.
-School sessions are usually 45-90 minutes in length.
+The curriculum can be taught over 8-9 sessions 90 minute sessions.
 Each session includes: a group check-in, warm-up or icebreaker activity, review, 1-2 main topics and a closing activity.
 Sessions are engaging and highly interactive providing opportunities for students to work together in groups to explore ideas, beliefs and their experiences related to equity and oppression, power dynamics, and violence prevention strategies.
 Each session builds upon the previous one session and intentionally creates emotional safety and trust for risk taking and learning to occur.

 The curriculum complies with the Healthy Teen Relationship Act (House Bill 4077) and Erin's Law: Child Abuse Prevention (Senate Bill 856).